phovea/phovea.github.io/contributors/getting_started.md

 <a id="server-client-app"></a>
 ## Creating a new Phovea Server-Client Application from Scratch

-Here we assume that you want to create a client side app, called `myApp`, that speaks to a server side app `myApp_server`.
+Here we assume that you want to create a client side app, called `myapp`, that speaks to a server side app `myapp_server`.
+Note that plugins must always be lowercase.

  1. Install [Docker](https://www.docker.com/).
  2. Install Phovea Generator `sudo npm install -g yo github:phovea/generator-phovea`
- 3. `mkdir myApp_workspace`
+ 3. `mkdir myapp_workspace`
- 4. `cd myApp_workspace`
+ 4. `cd myapp_workspace`

- Here `myApp_workspace` is a name of your choosing.
+ Here `myapp_workspace` is a name of your choosing.
 This folder will hold the workspace, and nested within the different plugins.

 Create the client side as follows:

-4. `mkdir myApp`
+4. `mkdir myapp`
-5. `cd myApp`
+5. `cd myapp`
 6. Run `yo phovea:init-app` and follow the prompts.
 This initializes a new client app.
 7. `cd ..`